 There was a statue base in front of the temple, and there were many tall trees, some of which had been cut down, some of which had been put on the ground, and a very thick stump on the ground, which could imagine how tall it was.

-Not far from him is the Bayon Temple, the Bayon Temple and the Elephant Platform.
-Compared to the bustle on the opposite side, this place is really off the beaten track.
-It's just separated by a small road.
-This place was not originally arranged in the itinerary.
-But it happened to be sitting at the stall next to drinking.
-The driver recommends that there is a temple to see, although basically all of them collapsed.
-The original appearance is almost invisible.
-And there is no intention to repair it.
+Not far from him is the Bayan Temple, the Bafang Temple and the battle elephant platform.
+Compared to the lively opposite, it is really off the beaten track.
+It is just a small road away.
+There was no arrangement for this place in the itinerary.
+But just sitting at the side stand for drinks.
+The driver recommended that there is a temple to look at, although it basically collapsed.
+It can hardly see the original appearance.
+And there is no meaning to repair it.

-Out of the forest, we went to the Preah Pithu Group opposite to visit together.
-The temples are not big, they are all similar, scattered among the grass.
-To the south is a row of orange towers North and South Kleangs, many of which are erected and repaired.
-For these towers, LP has very interesting stories.
-I'll sell it first, hehe.
+Out of the forest, we went for a tour of the Preah Pithu Group opposite.
+Several temples are not big, all the same, scattered among the grass.
+To the south is a row of orange towers North and South Kleangs, many of which are put up shelf in repair.
+For these towers, LP has interesting stories.
+I'll just sell it first, hey hey.

 Friends who love history and culture can visit